juitnow/juit-vue-i18n/README.md

 ### Parameterizing translations

-Translations can include parameters enclosing them in curly braces `{param}`.
+Translations can include parameters by enclosing them in curly braces `{param}`.

 For example: